 Yes, econometrics.
 Let’s dispel the notion, right now, that econometrics is too hard, I’ll never learn it, and there goes my GPA.
 Being able to collect and analyze data, to interpret data, to use data effectively are skills that are valued on the job market.
-To encourage you to learn these skills early during your economics training, and to have time to apply these skills in your elective economics courses, we have taken the subject matter from ECON 570 and put it in ECON 470, minus the 15-page paper.
-There is a trade off here: after all, this is economics.
-By not having the paper, an instructor can cover the content of the course in more depth and perhaps introduce you to more econometric tools.
-The downside of not having a paper is that you don’t get to apply the tools to an idea/question of interest as you are learning them.
-However, you will still get your hands as dirty (with data)… we promise!
+To encourage you to learn these skills early during your economics training, and to have time to apply these skills in your elective economics courses, we encourage you to consider taking ECON 470.
+(This econometrics course is required for the BS degree.)
+In addition to our new BS degree, we have introduced the DATA Science Credential that emphasizes economic applications.

 We want more of our undergraduate majors to have experience working with data, synthesizing knowledge over many courses, and using analytical skills to draw conclusions.
 And that is where the 500-level courses play a critical role.
-We are encouraging our faculty to structure the required 15-page paper in the capstone courses like that of the research experience students received in 570.
-In other words, an economics major can now learn the econometric skills in 470 and experience empirical research in a variety of 500-level courses.
-At least initially, most of our 500-level courses will not require 470; others (ECON 551, 571, 575) will have 470 as a pre-requisite.
-Eventually we hope that econometrics will be taken earlier so that upper level course instructors can expose students to economic concepts using more empirical content.
-And we’ve got to work together.
-You, as students, have to seek those skills early and make an effort to develop them.
-We, as faculty, need to incorporate regression analyses into our lecture material, to have you read empirical journal articles, and to require you to use some econometrics.
+Our faculty structure the required 15-page paper in the capstone courses as a research experience.
+In other words, an economics major can now learn the data, econometrics, and analysis skills in 400-level elective courses and experience empirical research in a variety of 500-level courses.
+Some of our 500-level courses require 470; others do not.
+We also encourage students to participate in our non-curricular experiences, such as summer funded research, adventures in economics, and our clubs and teams.

 It’s a slow process.